Cradge/DevOps_online_Lviv_2021Q4/m6/task6.1/readme.md

 <p align="center"><b>1</b></p>

 Firstly, I created 2 virtual machines (Ubuntu 20.04) and united them into a working group "MyNetwork".
 VM1 has 2 network adapters: NAT and Internal.
 VM2 has only Internal.
 The internal network is called "MyIntnet".
-After this, I made port forwarding from VM1 NAT to VM2 Internal.
-This change allows VM2 to speak with the Internet.
-All packets sent to VM1 with port 2222 will be redirected to VM2.
-Port forward rule settings:
+After this, I configured port forwarding from HOST to VM1 NAT.
+Rule 1 - "Port Forwarding":
 + Protocol - TCP.
-+ Host address - 10.0.2.15.
++ Host address - 192.168.56.1.
 + Host port - 2222.
-+ Guest address - 192.168.1.2.
++ Guest address - 10.0.2.15.
 + Guest port - 22.

+Rule 2 - "To VM2":
++ Protocol - TCP.
++ Host address - 192.168.56.1.
++ Host port - 2223.
++ Guest address - 10.0.2.15.
++ Guest port - 2223.

+According to the scheme in this task, VM2 speaks with the Internet via VM1.

 ![screenshot](screenshots/1.png)